dppdppd/Trunkfish/README.md

 However __Trunkfish__'s advantage over rsnapshot is that it is client-driven and does not require running the software on the server.
 Additionally, it's easier to setup (doesn't require multiple cron jobs and rsync configs), and it uses absolute dates for backup directories rather than relative ones.

-The downside to __Trunkfish__ is that there's no GUI, no large community of users, and it doesn't account for many usage cases (yet).
+The downside to __Trunkfish__ is that it only backs up files, not disk images, and there's no GUI.

 ## How do I use Trunkfish?